 Tate McRae – Greenlight.
-Lyrics Meaning: Stuck at the Intersection of Past and Future
+Lyrics Meaning: Stuck Between Moving On and Holding Back

 You know I tried to be what he thought I was, I wasn’t